Skip to main content

 Accessing private PowerShell repository from Azure Pipelines

 As you might see, the only difference from working with public PowerShell repositories is using the optional Credential parameter.
-You create your credential using your email and your generated personal access token and pass it to cmdlets.
+You create your credential using your email and the generated personal access token and pass it to cmdlets.

 However, if you try to run the same script in the pipeline context, you might encounter the following error: